 The knob-tuned Harris RF-505A.

-The receiver converts to 25 - 35 MHz or 15 - 25 MHz, depending on the range, and then to 5 MHz then 50 kHz, using dual-gate FET mixers.
-Unfortunately at present the receiver has a fault in the synthesizer, and I'm currently tracking down replacement chips.
+The receiver first mixer converts to 25 - 35 MHz or 15 - 25 MHz, depending on the range, and then the second mixer to 5 MHz, then finally the third mixer to 50 kHz, using dual-gate FET mixers.

 The Drake DSR-2 Receiver